alantech/alanlang-docs/docs/built_ins.md

 The Host types are types that are involved in bridging Alan to the host language, allowing you to call native functions, declare native types, and require native 3rd party libraries.

+* `Shared{T}` is a shared, reference-counted, thread-safe wrapper around a type.
+It allows the same data to be included in multiple other values without duplication.
+Auto-derefs on property/method access.
 * `Binds{T, ...}` is the first built-in type that you *do* use directly.
 It's a generic type whose first argument is the string name of the type in the host language (Rust or Javascript) that you are compiling to.
 Extra arguments to the generic type are the types to provide to the generic arguments of the type assuming it is a generic type.
 * `Call{N, F}` takes a "callable" type as the first argument and a `Function{I, O}` declaration on how to "call" it as the second type.
 A `String` refers to a standard function, while rest of the "callable" types are defined below.
 * `Infix{O}` is the first "callable" type.
 It takes a `String` representation of an infix operator in the host language, which the compiler will turn into `(A op B)`, with `A` and `B` being the two arguments (it will be a compile-time error if the `Function{I, O}` does not specify exactly two arguments) and `op` is the operator symbol.
 Parentheses are always used to avoid needing to clarify operator precedence rules in the host language.